Pour réviser ou tester son niveau, rien de mieux qu’un petit exercice de compréhension.

 Back in the days, comme on dit à New York !
 Un texte sur le pionnier du web, Netscape et son fameux navigateur.

 Ce petit exercice peut être utilisé pendant un cours d’Anglais.
 Nos formateurs natifs utilisent différents supports lors de nos formations en langues.
-Orientées beaucoup sur la conversation, les formations s’adaptent aux besoins et aux envies du stagiaire.
+Orientées prioritairement sur la conversation, les formations s’adaptent aux besoins et aux objectifs du stagiaire.

-N’hésitez pas à nous contacter au 04.93.87.23.11 pour avoir plus d’information sur la formation professionnelle financée par vos droits à la formation.
+N’hésitez pas à nous contacter au 04.93.87.23.11 pour avoir plus d’informations sur la formation professionnelle financée par vos droits à la formation.

 A vos claviers !